Details

 6. Tort Law

-4. Md Mustakimur Rahman, Nuremberg Tribunal to the International Crimes Tribunal Bangladesh: A Critical Exploration of the ICT-BD (2016) 2 Journal of Centre for Criminal Law and Justice, Nirma University, India
+6. Md.
+Mustakimur Rahman, Nuremberg Tribunal to the International Crimes Tribunal Bangladesh: A Critical Exploration of the ICT-BD (2016) 2 Journal of Centre for Criminal Law and Justice, Institute of Law, Nirma University, India

 2. A contributor to the book titled “Equality of Opportunity for Sexual and Gender Minorities” Edited by Christian De la Medina Soto, Clifton Cortez, and John Arzinos.
-This book was published in 2021 by the World Bank.
-See:
+This book was published in 2021 by the World Bank:

 Papers Delivered:

-2. “A New Paradigm for Prosecution of Temporally Distant International Crimes?
-The John Demjanjuk Trial and the Circumstantial Evidence Model,” 14th Annual McGill Law Graduate Conference, CANADA (Zoom Presentation), May 2021.
+2. Md Mustakimur Rahman, “A New Paradigm for Temporally Distant International Crimes?
+The John Demjanjuk Trial and the Circumstantial Evidence Model” (May 7, 2021) 14th Annual McGill Law Graduate Conference, McGill University, Canada

-3. “Legal Responsibility of Citizens in Times of the Corona Pandemic: A Bangladesh Perspective”, Indian Society for Legal Research, INDIA (Zoom Presentation), August 2020.
+3. Md Mustakimur Rahman, “Legal responsibilities of citizens in times of the Corona pandemic: A Bangladesh perspective” (Aug.
+17, 2020) Indian Society for Legal Research [ISLR], India

-4. “Transitional Justice Trials in Bangladesh and East Timor: A Comparative Study Between Domestic and Hybrid Tribunal,” University of Pavia, ITALY, May 2019.
+4. Md Mustakimur Rahman, “Transitional Justice Trials in Bangladesh and East Timor: A Comparative Study Between Domestic and Hybrid Tribunal” (May 27, 2019) University of Pavia, Italy

-5. “Transitional Justice Trial in Bangladesh: A Comparative Study with East Timor & Cambodia,” University of Marburg, GERMANY, February 2019.
+5. Md Mustakimur Rahman, “Transitional Justice Trial in Bangladesh: A Comparative study with East Timor & Cambodia” (Feb.
+9, 2019) University of Marburg, Germany

-8. “Appointment and Removal of the High Court Judges of Bangladesh: A Comparative Study with India and Pakistan,” Department of Law, Bankura University, West Bengal, INDIA, January 2018.
+6. Md Mustakimur Rahman, “Appointment and Removal of the High Court Judges of Bangladesh: A Comparative Study with India and Pakistan” (Jan.
+18, 2018) Department of Law, Bankura University, West Bengal, India

-9. “A Comparative Budgetary Study of Ministry of Law, Justice and Parliamentary Affairs and the Ministry of Fisheries and Animal Resources,” Bangladesh Institute of Law and International Affairs [BILIA], BANGLADESH, May 2016.
+7. Md Mustakimur Rahman, “A Comparative Budgetary Study of Ministry of Law, Justice and Parliamentary Affairs and the Ministry of Fisheries and Animal Resources” (May 14, 2016) Bangladesh Institute of Law and International Affairs, Bangladesh

-10. “Transnational Crime in South and South-East Asia: A Route of Labor Trafficking from Bangladesh to Malaysia,” Charles Darwin University, AUSTRALIA, (Skype presentation), March 2016.
+8. Md Mustakimur Rahman, “Transnational Crime in South and South-East Asia: A Route of Labor Trafficking from Bangladesh to Malaysia” (Mar.
+16, 2016) Charles Darwin University, Australia

 Education: